ocaml/ocaml.org/data/planet/ocamllabs/tenth-ocaml-compiler-hacking-evening-and-ocamlml-talks.md

 <p>We'll be meeting in the Computer Lab next Friday (28th August 2015) for another evening of compiler hacking.
 All welcome!</p>

-<p>We'll also be having an afternoon of OCaml- and ML-related talks beforehand, with titles suspiciously similar to talks at the <a href="http://www.mlworkshop.org/ml2015/">ML Workshop</a> and <a href="https://ocaml.org/meetings/ocaml/2015/">OCaml Workshop</a> the following week.</p>
+<p>We'll also be having an afternoon of OCaml- and ML-related talks beforehand, with titles suspiciously similar to talks at the <a href="http://www.mlworkshop.org/ml2015/ - [404 Not Found]">ML Workshop</a> and <a href="https://ocaml.org/meetings/ocaml/2015/">OCaml Workshop</a> the following week.</p>

 <p>If you're planning to come along to either the talks or to compiler hacking, please <strong><a href="http://doodle.com/82arpxipidgqbvwi">add yourself to the Doodle poll</a></strong>.
 Further updates, if any, will be posted to the <a href="http://lists.ocaml.org/listinfo/cam-compiler-hacking">compiler hacking mailing list</a>.</p>